cb549/Treeage/README.md

 # Treeage
-Tool to speed up triaging security incidents in Exabeam
+Tool to speed up triaging and add consistency in documentation in security incidents in Exabeam